16 Scripted and Documentary TV Shows About Search and Rescue

 In search and rescue operations that went beyond the scope and capabilities of the regular police department, it was the ESU that swooped in to perform the rescue operations, some of which were so complex that even SWAT teams were called in to assist.

-The best search and rescue documentary series
+Search and rescue documentary series

 Search and Rescue: North Shore, Knowledge Network (2020)